luzpaz/MCAD/README.markdown

 ## Development ##

 You are welcome to fork this project in github and request pulls.
-I will try to accomodate the community as much as possible in this.
+I will try to accommodate the community as much as possible in this.
 If for some reason you want collaborator access, just ask.

 Github is fun (and easy), but I can include code submissions and other